Heavy Woollen District

 It covers almost 11 hectares and contains approximately 280 pre-1939 buildings – of which 57 are Listed as of Architectural or Historic Interest.

-You can see and download the Kirklees Conservation Area Appraisal here
+You can click on this link to see and download the Kirklees Conservation Area Appraisal.

-More practically, try looking UP at the buildings instead of at the ground floor shop fronts to see the style of the Victorian architecture.
+More practically, try looking UP at the buildings instead of at the ground floor shop fronts to see the imposing style of the Victorian architecture.
+The 4-storey height of many of the buildings indicates how important it was for merchants, brokers and traders to be close to the centre of the action in this important commercial location.

 Dewsbury Heritage Walks